round the world – the other way

 At our hostel in Alice Springs, we had been advised by an Italian backpacker to make sure we reached Kings Canyon no later than 7am.
 She said that the four hour rim walk was well worth doing, but that it would be too hot to walk by the time the clock turned eleven.

 We tried our best to heed her advice, but typically, we left it late and it was 8.30am by the time we set out on the rim walk.
 Thankfully, there was a bit of a breeze and some thin clouds so the conditions were quite pleasant for most of the morning.
 The walk itself was more than pleasant.
 After a steep climb onto the cliffs above the canyon, we were rewarded with some fine views, which got even better as the walk progressed.
-Keep reading →
+Continue reading

 Mereenie we roll along